jonathanglasmeyer/bachelor/thesis/src/Main.md

 ## Interpretation

 Several things are notable.
-The WDR as well as $W_{improved}$ and $W_{worse}$ nearly don't change at all, the differences are only zero-digit absolute amounts.
-It is interesting that the results are so unambiguous in this respect; it is also unexpected that $W_{improved}$ and $W_{worse}$ always cancel each other out completely.
+The WDR as well as $W_{improved}$ and $W_{worse}$ nearly do not change at all, the differences being only zero-digit absolute amounts.
+It is interesting to note that the results are unambiguous in this respect; it is also unexpected that $W_{improved}$ and $W_{worse}$ always cancel each other out completely.

-Assessing the $\Delta KWDR$ presents the challenge that no comparison is available that uses the exact same metric.
-However it is possible to "fuzzily" compare the performance by looking at metrics with the same basic idea.
+Assessing the $\Delta KWDR$ presents the challenge that no comparison is available that uses exactly the same metric.
+However it is possible to "fuzzily" compare the performance by looking at metrics based on similar concepts.

-The metric "RWCR-n" used by @marquard mentioned above is comparable, as it also uses the concept of filtering out the $top_n$ most frequent words; it differs by not taking the lemmatized word version as their atomic unit.
-With that said, the average improvement in RWCR-10k over 13 lectures also taken from Open Yale Courses is 9.0%, while their average WER decreases by 0.8%.
+The above mentioned metric RWCR-n used by @marquard is comparable, as it also uses the concept of filtering out the $top_n$ most frequent words; it differs insofar as it does not take the lemmatized word version as its atomic unit.
+That being said, the average improvement in RWCR-10k over 13 lectures also taken from Open Yale Courses is 9.0%, while their average WER increases by 0.8%.

 @kawahara08 use a metric called "Keyword Detection Rate", where keywords are defined as content words (nouns and verbs excluding numbers and pronouns) that appear in the slide text.
 They then compute the f-measure (the "mean of the recall rate of keywords included in utterances and the precision of keywords detected in ASR results.").
-They report improvements of 7.5% and 3.0% (for two test sets) in detection rate over the baseline accuracy, while the increase in WER is 2.2% and 1.3% over the baseline respectively^[The mentioned results refer to the combined method of global and local adaptation.].
+They report improvements of 7.5% and 3.0% (for two test sets) in detection rate over the baseline accuracy, while the improvement in WER is 2.2% and 1.3% over the baseline respectively^[The mentioned results refer to the combined method of global and local adaptation.].

 @miranda do not use a custom metric and report a WER improvement of 3.6%, when interpolating the LM with slide text contents; they achieve an improvement of 5.9% WER when using their proposed method of integrating the speech input with synchronized slide content.

-While comparing WER performance has the discussed disadvantage of low relevance to the given evaluation goals and the non-standardized spectrum of custom metrics disallows an objective comparison of the different approaches, it yet gives an impression how our approach's performance relates to other work: the $\Delta KWDR$ of 17.0% <!-- TODO:  --!> seems like a good indicator that our approach is a viable solution for the goal of improving speech recognition for searchability and scannability.
-Additionally, the *effectiveness score* demonstrates that the approach nearly does not worsen keywords at all and 35% of the improved words are actually keywords.
+While comparing WER performance has the already discussed disadvantage of low relevance to the defined evaluation goals and the non-standardized spectrum of custom metrics makes an objective comparison of the different approaches impossible, it yet gives an impression of how our approach's performance relates to other work: the $\Delta KWDR$ of 16.8% seems like a good indicator that our approach is a viable solution for the goal of improving speech recognition for searchability and scannability.
+Additionally, the *effectiveness score* demonstrates that the approach nearly does not worsen keywords at all and 36% of the improved words are actually keywords (the mean of $W_{improved}(K)$).

-In general, the uniform distribution of results over the various topic domains with their very different types of provided materials is also suprising.
+In general, the low variance of results over the various subject areas with their very different types of provided materials is also suprising.
 The results seem to suggest that the form and supposed "quality" of material (e.g. excercise sheet versus lecture slides) does not correlate with the improvement in KWDR.
-The initial assumption that lectures from the natural and formal sciences would be harder to recognize, based on the "naive" presumption that words like "adenosine 5’-triphosphate" would be impossible to recognize, seems to be invalid as well -- apparently the combination of preprocessing, G2P and adapted weighting in the LM makes it possible to detect complicated technical terms like this as well.
+The initial assumption that it would be harder to recognize lectures from the natural and formal sciences, based on the "naive" presumption that it would be impossible to recognize words like "adenosine 5’-triphosphate", seems to be invalid as well -- apparently the combination of preprocessing, G2P and adapted weighting in the LM makes it possible to detect complicated technical terms like this as well.

-### Qualitative interpretation
+### Qualitative assessment
-While representing the performance of our approach with a set of metrics allows (at least internal) comparability of results, it can not convey a holistic impression of what would actually change for a user of a hypothetic speech media search/scan interface when using data generated with our approach versus the baseline approach.
+While representing the performance of our approach with a set of metrics allows (at least internal) comparability of results, it cannot convey a holistic impression of what would actually change for a user of a hypothetic speech media search/scan interface when data is used that is generated with our approach versus the baseline approach.

 This impression can be given by looking at the following detailed results of the run on the `biomed-eng-1` lecture.

 \small{}
-**Normal words improved**
+**Normal words improved** (*(word, count)*)

 > (of, 8) (that, 7) (the, 6) (or, 6) (and, 5) (a, 5) (in, 4) (to, 4) (is, 4) (it, 3) (course, 3) (into, 2) (an, 2) (your, 2) (from, 2) (than, 2) (one, 2) (those, 2) (this, 2) (talk, 2) (bridge, 1) (set, 1) (don't, 1) (some, 1) (are, 1) (annoying, 1) (really, 1) (again, 1) (there's, 1) (would, 1) (it's, 1) (there, 1) (how, 1) (version, 1) (we're, 1) (which, 1) (you, 1) (more, 1) (week, 1) (be, 1) (students, 1) (free, 1) (i've, 1) (with, 1) (by, 1) (distance, 1) (about, 1) (like, 1) (well, 1) (infectious, 1) (yale, 1) (very, 1) (where, 1) (engineers, 1)